About

 What is the gondola project?

-If approved, the gondola will be built along a two-mile route and will involve the construction of huge towers on public land being gifted to Frank McCourt.
-Historic Union Station, Chinatown, the Elysian Heights neighborhoods, and the commuters on the Harbor/Pasadena Freeway will have cabins the size of semi-trucks flying over them.
+If approved, the gondola will be built along a 1.2-mile route and will involve the construction of huge towers on public land being gifted to Frank McCourt.
+Historic Union Station, Chinatown, the Elysian Park neighborhoods, and the commuters on the Harbor/Pasadena Freeway will have cabins the size of shipping containers flying over them.
 Construction of the gondola could also clog up traffic in the neighborhoods surrounding Dodger Stadium for years.

 Why is Frank McCourt’s Gondola Project a bad proposal for a new transit option to Dodger Stadium?

-Construction of the Gondola is estimated to cost $300 million.
-Metro has entered into an agreement with Frank McCourt behind closed doors, so we don’t know how he intends to finance the project, or how much the taxpayers are expected to contribute for things like ongoing maintenance and operations.
+Construction of the Gondola is estimated to cost $500 million; however, McCourt has never provided a financial plan.
+It’s unclear whether or not they will use tax dollars, so taxpayers could ultimately foot the bill for its construction or for things like ongoing maintenance and operations.
 What is Metro’s responsibility if there are cost overruns?
 Will taxpayers foot the bill or will there be an unfinished eyesore in LA’s historic neighborhoods?

 Angelenos have different priorities than a gondola.
-They want safe and affordable public transportation, more affordable housing, and a solution to the homeless crisis.
+We want safe and affordable public transportation, more affordable housing, and a solution to the homeless crisis.
 Our public officials should focus on those issues instead of wasting public resources on a gondola nobody wants.
-Besides, Metro already has a free shuttle bus to Dodger Stadium that nearly 60% of Angelenos prefer over an aerial tram.
+A better, easier and more viable solution is to enhance the existing and popular Dodger Stadium Express with a more robust zero-emission shuttle bus system.

 Where is the project being built?
 What’s involved with construction?

-Gigantic towers will be constructed along the two-mile route, and flying cabins the size of semi-trucks will be suspended over the surrounding neighborhoods and freeway.
+Gigantic towers will be constructed along the 1.2-mile route, and flying cabins the size of shipping containers will be suspended over the surrounding neighborhoods and freeway.
 Construction could create significant traffic and safety issues for years.

 Why haven’t we heard more about this project?